 As I reported in part 2, I always made sure that Smart 3D is included in this list.
 However, I’ve learnt to expect to have to re-open the app every time I need to change the volume, the program or the sound profile.
 That still applies with the Pixel 3 running Android 10.
 And the app still can’t be guaranteed to make the Bluetooth connection to the LiNX Quattro on each launch.
 Sometimes it’s necessary to shut the app down and open it again.
 Even then, the connection can still take as long as 30 seconds to get established.

 A feature I’d come to value in my previous Teneo and Oticon hearing aids is absent from the LiNX Quattro.
 I’d become used to hearing a special confirmatory double tone when returning the volume to its standard prescribed level.
-The Smart 3D app indicates this normal level with a tiny marker, but it’s hard to see unless you’re peering studiously at your phone and even then might be invisible to people with impaired sight.
+The LiNX Quattro only indicates this normal level visually, with a tiny marker on the app.
+This is hard to see unless you’re peering studiously at your phone and even then might be invisible to people with impaired sight.

 As I understand it, the rationale here is that hearing aids are now sophisticated enough to operate automatically within a range of acceptable volumes, adjusting themselves to the environment, so that a “norm value” for volume doesn’t mean much any more.
 Even so, I think I’d still like to be sure, for example after having turned down the volume manually during a noisy Tube journey, that when I arrive at my meeting I’ll be able to join in the conversation without further fiddling behind my ears.
 Some audible indication of this normal level would be very welcome.